Due to COVID-19 our MPH deadline and application have been modified to the below requirements:

 Public Health Sciences Skills

 The MPH Program has one area of specialization, which is “Urban Health”.
-The specific competencies selected for this specialization mirror the general competencies the guide the entire program and have been amended to take into account the health of urban populations:
+The specific competencies selected for this specialization mirror the general competencies that guide the entire program but have been amended to take into account the health of urban populations:

 Analytic/Assessment Skills